Methodology

 January - February

-The department’s contractor receives approved amendments requested through the checking exercise and revised data is sent to the department for publication in early February.
+The Department receives approved amendments requested through the checking exercise and revised data is created by the department for publication in early February.

 Errata period commences for schools to request additional amendments to data